What is Xamarin? How has the cross-platform development tool evolved? And what does the ROI look like for teams who decide to leverage it?

 Actual vs. Perceived Cost Savings Developing with Xamarin

-Developing native interfaces with Xamarin.Android/Xamarin.iOS still affords teams code reuse (we estimate 30%), because the same development language, business logic and portable class library are used.
+Developing native interfaces with Xamarin.Android/Xamarin.iOS still affords team code reuse (we estimate 30%), because of using the same development language, business logic, and portable class library.
 Though for cash-strapped or agile-minded organizations, the prospect of redeveloping 70% of an app to release it on a secondary platform is often less than ideal.